$100,000 bond set for Mandan man charged with attempted murder

-The suspect in a Friday morning shooting in Mandan is in custody pending $100,000 cash bail, court documents show.
+The suspect in a New Year's Day morning shooting in Mandan is in custody pending $100,000 cash bail, court documents show.

 Terry Peltier, 28, is accused of shooting Alex Steele, 28, about 4 a.m. after an argument between the two escalated into a fight, police say.
 Steele suffered a single gunshot wound to his lower left abdomen and an exit wound to his right lower hip.